LearnOnDemandSystems/docs/lod/lod-themes.md

 ### Script

-Example: sends a popup notification from the web browser
+Example: sends a popup notification from the web browser.

 ```linenums
 alert("Hello!
 I am an alert box from the instructions!!");